 Thomas Jenkin, Adjunct Faculty

-Thomas Jenkin, DPhil is Senior Energy Analyst at the National Renewable Energy Laboratory (NREL) and is based in DC.
-He works on a range of energy-related activities including better understanding the value of R&D and existing and future energy technologies, including the potential role of electricity storage and infrastructure issues.
-Prior to joining NREL in 2004, Dr. Jenkin spent 10 years working in strategic and economic consulting to the energy industry, with a focus on the electric and natural gas sectors.
-Thomas has developed and taught energy related courses at Johns Hopkins since 2008 that focus on the intersection and integration of science, technology, and economics.
+Thomas spent nearly 14 years as a senior energy analyst at the National Renewable Energy Laboratory (NREL) based in Washington D.C., where he worked on a range of energy-related activities including the value of R&D and existing and future energy technologies, including the potential role of energy storage and infrastructure issues, and the challenges and opportunities facing restructured markets under high levels of solar and wind generation.
+Prior to joining NREL Thomas spent nearly 10 years working in strategic and economic consulting to the energy industry, with a focus on the electric and natural gas sectors.

-Thomas has a B.Sc. in physics from the University of Bristol, a doctorate (D.Phil.) in physics from the University of Oxford, and a master’s degree in private and public management (MPPM) from the Yale School of Management.
-He has given presentations and published papers on a wide variety of energy-related topics in various publications, including peer-reviewed journals such as Energy Economics.
+Thomas has a BSc in physics from the University of Bristol, a doctorate (DPhil) in physics from the University of Oxford, and a master’s in public and private management (MPPM) from the Yale School of Management.
+He has given presentations and published papers on a wide range energy-related topics, particularly energy storage, and has served as a reviewer for a number of peer-reviewed journals.

 Prof. Jenkin’s JHU email is email@example.com.
 He teaches 425.601 Principles and Applications of Energy Technology.